che-incubator/chectl/README.md

   -r, --repository-url=repository-url                    Full address of backup repository.
 Format is identical to
                                                          restic.

-  -s, --snapshot-id=snapshot-id                          ID of a snapshot to restore from
+  -s, --snapshot-id=snapshot-id                          (required) ID of a snapshot to restore from.
+Value "latest"
+                                                         means restoring from the most recent snapshot.

   -v, --version=version                                  Che Operator version to restore to (e.g. 7.35.1).
-Defaults to
-                                                         the existing operator version or to chectl version if none deployed.
+If the flag
+                                                         is not set, restore to the current version.

   --aws-access-key-id=aws-access-key-id                  AWS access key ID